endaaman/tym/README.md

 | `unselected`  | nil    | nothing | Triggered when the selection is unselected. |
 | `signal`      | string | nothing | Triggered when `me.endaaman.tym.hook` signal is received. |

-If truthy value is returned in a callback function, the default action is will **be canceled**.
+If truthy value is returned in a callback function, the default action will be **stopped**.

 ```lua
 tym.set_hooks({